 Instead, assume you place your stop at $29.50, risking $0.50 on each share you own.
 Your position size is therefore $500 / $0.50 = 1000 shares.
 You sell your 1000 shares for a profit of $3000 at $33, producing a total return of 6% on account capital.

 Day traders aren't typically going to participate in 10% moves within a day because such moves are rare, but the math is the same whether dealing with an asset that moves 0.1% or 15% a day.

 How to Incorporate This Knowledge Into Your Day Trading

 Even many experienced traders shy away from volatile assets because they feel they need to risk more to make it worth their while.
 It isn't true.
 By placing a stop loss, you limit the amount of risk you're willing to expose yourself to.
 All trading is relative to how much of your account you're willing to risk, your stop loss level, and the resulting position size.

 Traders don't need to trade volatile stocks or markets, but they don't need to shy away from them either.

 Wait for trading opportunities where you can initiate a trade with a very small risk—with a stop loss set close to the entry point.
 By being patient and waiting for such opportunities, a larger position size can be taken, and your risk is limited no matter how volatile the asset.

 If volatile stocks aren't your thing, you can trade calm stocks but you can still make big returns.
 You do this by trading larger positions—a larger position size relative to the size of your trade when trading volatile stocks.
 No matter what type of stock or asset you trade, you control your risk, which controls your position size, which puts how much you make in your hands.

-Larger position sizes can be harder to exit and cause slippage, so this a something to be aware of.
+Larger position sizes can be harder to exit and cause slippage, so this is something to be aware of.